South Bend Truck Accident Lawyers

 - Identifying if the truck trailer exceeded weight restrictions or was loaded improperly

 - Verifying the truck drivers’ background, driving records and criminal background

-The trucking company’s insurance company will likely contact you soon after the accident to obtain a statement about your view of the accident and your injuries.
+The trucking company’s insurance company will also likely contact you soon after the accident to obtain a statement about your view of the accident and your injuries.

 We recommend that you speak with a reputable lawyer before providing any statement to the insurance company, as anything you say can be used against you.

-What Type of Compensation Can I Get?
+What Type of Compensation Might I Be Eligible for?